bentoml/Yatai/docs/source/installation/migration.rst

   export DOCKER_REGISTRY_SECURE=false
   export DOCKER_REGISTRY_BENTO_REPOSITORY_NAME=bentos

-7. Install yatai-deployment
+7. Install Yatai Deployment
 """""""""""""""""""""""""""

 Read this documentation to install yatai-deployment: :ref:`Installing yatai-deployment <yatai-deployment-installation-steps>`

-.. note:: You need to skip the installation of docker-registry.
+.. note:: You should skip the step of Docker Registry installation because it has already been done as a part of the migration.